 After about six weeks there was a marked difference in my body tone and shape.
 While I only lost eight pounds on the scale, I had slimmed down one entire dress size!
 It was obvious that I was carrying less fat and becoming more lean.
 Because I had been so trained to use the scale as a measure—and because the numbers on the scale weren’t going down the way I thought they should, I just stopped getting on the scale.

 Something else was happening—I could see it with my own eyes and I could see it in the way my clothes hung on me.
 I wanted to pay attention to that, not to what the scale said.
+I was losing weight and my heart was feeling good on the vegan diet.

 Third, I have so enjoyed being able to eat all I want without worry about whether it was going to make me fat.
 I lost my “fear of food” in this sense and that alone was worth the price of admission.
 To sit down to a plate full of rice biryani and be able to eat and savor the whole thing without worrying about how it was going to show on the scale in the morning lifted a burden off my mind that I didn’t even know I had.